nus-cs2103/website-base/admin/project-w09-v12.md

 ### v1.2 Documentation

 * **User Guide**: Update as necessary.
-  * If a feature has been released in this version, replace the `Coming in v2.0` annotation with a `Since v1.2`.
+  * If a feature has been released in this version, remove the `Coming in v2.0` annotation from that feature.
 Also replace UI mock-ups with actual screenshots.
   * If a feature design has changed, update the descriptions accordingly.

 * **Developer Guide**: